 Few things may be as satisfying as cozying up with a good book and a cup of coffee or glass of wine.
 Reading is more than just an act of escapism and consumption of knowledge, it’s a hard reset and tactile experience that allows people to disconnect from their increasingly busy lives.

-Sure, the bookstore cafe isn’t a new concept, but these businesses have typically focused on the book experience rather than what’s served on the menu.
+The bookstore cafe isn’t a new concept, but these businesses have typically focused on the book experience rather than what’s served on the menu.
 That’s starting to change.

 For Katie Barringer, co-owner of Lucian Books and Wine in Buckhead, the idea for the business came while she and partner and sommelier Jordan Smelt were sitting at the Swans Bar in Maison Assouline in London surrounded by books as they sipped cocktails and wine.